Pinafore/qb2nq/README.md

 ```

 --limit: sets the number of questions to train the classifier, please set --limit argument to -1 for converting the entire dataset.

---feature_list: sets the list of features that is used for the classifier.
+f --feature_list: sets the list of features that is used for the classifier.
 Valid features include:
     length: the length of the question.
     ablength: whether a question is shorter than abnormal length cutoff(default set to 5).
     kincaid: the kincaid readability score of the question.
     duplicates: the number of duplicate words of the question.
     num_nouns: the number of nouns in the question.
     num_verbs: the number of verbs in the question.
     max_idf: the max idf of a question.
     word2vec: the Word2Vec representation of the question.
     unigram: the unigram representation of the question.
 --test_predictions: path to save test feature weight dictionary, default set to '/TriviaQuestion2NQ_Transform_Dataset/test_feature_dict_QB_NQ.csv'.
 --features: path to save nq-like feature weight dictionary, default set to ''.
 --nq_data: path to nq dataset.
 --qb_data: path to qb dataset.
 --nqlike_data: path to nqlike dataset.

 After everything is done, you can generate question answering model and plot the EM score by running: